Compare 8,994 CD Rates

 Important terms to know

-Annual Percentage Yield (APY): The total interest you receive on money in a 5-year CD over the course of a year is expressed as an APY.
+Annual Percentage Yield (APY): The total interest you receive on money in an 18-month CD over the course of a year is expressed as an APY.
 The interest rate on an account is only one component of the APY, which also considers how frequently your interest compounds.
-The annual percentage yield (APY) of an account provides a more precise estimate of how much money your 5-year CD will earn.
+The annual percentage yield (APY) of an account provides a more precise estimate of how much money your 18-month CD will earn.

-Minimum Opening Deposit: This is the lowest amount of money you must deposit to open your 5-year CD account.
+Minimum Opening Deposit: This is the lowest amount of money you must deposit to open your 18-month CD account.

-Interest: Interest is the money you earn from depositing your cash with a bank or credit union into your 5-year CD.
-When you deposit money with a bank, the bank borrows it from you and will lend a portion of it to clients or other banks, and the money they pay on your 5-year CD, is the interest.
+Interest: Interest is the money you earn from depositing your cash with a bank into your 18-month CD.
+When you deposit money with a bank, the bank borrows it from you and will lend a portion of it to clients or other banks, and the money they pay on your 18-month CD, is the interest.

 Compound Interest: Compound interest is the interest you earn on interest you have already been paid.
 This may be demonstrated using simple math: if you have $100 and it generates 5% interest every year, you will have $105 at the end of the first year.
 You'll have $110.25 by the end of the second year, because you earned interest on the $105, and so on and so forth.